PyWPS/pywps-workshop/05-GRASS.md

 # 5. GRASS GIS

-Let's rewrite the process, so that [GRASS GIS](http://grass.osgeo.org) modules are used.
+Let's rewrite the total_length process, so that  we use[GRASS GIS](http://grass.osgeo.org) modules.

 PyWPS will manage GRASS Location and Mapset structure for you, all you need is to configure it, see